zachmccabe/briars/docs/notes.md

 ## Keeping it real

 These pictures are made as a diary, and shared with friends via social channels.
-For Briars, like with any story, [nonfiction] is defined by how you interact with:
+For Briars, like with any story, [nonfiction] is defined by the interaction between you, your subject and your audience.

-1. Your subject, and
-2. Your audience.

 The audience for this project started with friends in China.
 We grew up in some of the world's biggest cities, in a culture where the expectations surrounding agriculture and nature are different than in the Anglosphere.

-This project is published through social platforms and instant messaging.
+This project is published using social platforms and instant messaging.
 (Initially, this project went out to friends via direct message, then to friends on WeChat and Instagram.
 I no longer use those 2 platforms but I am always tinkering with new venues for sharing the project.)

-Viewed on a phone, these small scale images need to have low information density.
-I want a concise message and a composition that works at 600px 1:1 while, e.g., the viewer is on her morning bus ride to work.
-There is no time for precious subtlety in that environment.
+Viewed on a phone, these tiny images need to have low information density.
+I want a concise message and a composition that works at 600px 1:1 while, e.g.: the viewer is on her morning bus ride to work.

 When I frame the scene, select one picture over another, or write a caption I do my best to remember this.
 I want to keep it real.